AdobeDocs/commerce-merchant-services.en/help/live-search/overview.md

 ## Quick Tour

 With a focus on speed, relevance, and ease of use, [!DNL Live Search] is a game changer for shoppers and merchants alike.
-Watch the following video then take a quick tour of [!DNL Live Search] from the storefront.
+Watch the following video, then take a quick tour of [!DNL Live Search] from the storefront.

 >[!VIDEO](https://video.tv.adobe.com/v/3418679?quality=12&learn=on)